Francine Anthony has more than 20 years of marketing, services and R&D experience in the computing industry.

 Brook also serves on the Board of the Giffords Law Center to Prevent Gun Violence.
 He is a parent of students in the St. Paul’s Classes of 2018 and 2020.

 Tom is a Director with the National Equity Project, a non-profit based in Oakland focused on supporting equity-centered systems change in public schools and community organizations.
 He is a facilitator, presenter and coach supporting cross-role leadership development around racial equity, collaborative learning and teams, and complex organizational change.
 Tom holds a B.A. from Williams College, an M.A. in international development education from Stanford University, and has completed most of his doctoral work in Education at UC Berkeley.
 He has published several articles and book chapters.
-Tom and his wife, Nicole Newnham, have two sons, Blaine ’22 and Finn.
+Tom and his wife, Nicole Newnham, have two sons, Class of ’22 and Class of '19.

 Lisa Strait, Vestry Representative, St. Paul's Episcopal Church